 Website: Creative Growth

 Judith Scott was an American fiber sculptor, born with Down Syndrome and deaf.
 She was internationally renowned for her art.
 In 1987, Judith was enrolled at the Creative Growth Art Center in Oakland, California, which supports people with developmental disabilities.
 There, Judith discovered her passion and talent for abstract fiber art, and she was able to communicate in a new form.
 On April 1, 1987, Judith Scott began attending the Creative Growth Art Center in Oakland, one of the first organizations in the world to provide studio space for artists with disabilities.
 Her creative gifts and absolute focus were quickly recognized, and she was given complete freedom to choose her own materials.
 Taking whatever objects she found, regardless of ownership, she would wrap them in carefully selected colored yarns to create diverse sculptures of many different shapes.
 Some resemble cocoons or body parts, while others are elongated totemic poles.
 Many of her works also feature pairs, reflecting Scott's experience as a twin.
-Judith worked on her art five days a week for eighteen years, producing over 200 pieces in total.
-WEBSITE: JUDITH SCOTT
+Judith worked on her art five days a week for eighteen years, producing over 200 works.

 INCLUSIVE CLASSROOMS: BUILD YOUR ACCESSBILITY TOOLKIT!

 Stay informed about the types of accessibility needs your students may need.
 Here is a brief list of accessibility examples: